sid-krish/rhometa/README.md

 --lookup_grid, specifies the gird of rho values to generate lookup tables for, the default setting "101,100" will values from 0-100 )inclusive in steps of 1.
 Setting this value to "201,100" will cause the values to increase in steps of 0.5, meaning it will be more fine scale.
 It is also possible to create a non-uniform grid for instance "0,0.01,1,1,100" will create a grid where the rho values go from 0-1 in steps of 0.01 and 1 to 100 in steps of 100, this is useful for having fine scale values between 0-1.

---lk_table, with this option if a lookup table has already by generated, just the downsampling step can be performed using it.
+--lk_table, with this option if a lookup table has already been generated, just the downsampling step can be performed using it.
 For example if I have a table for depth of 100, I just need to change --lk_table_max_depth to 100 and use --lk_table.
 This will create tables for depths 3 to the max depth.

 ### rho_est.nf
 ```